Individual causal effects from observational longitudinal studies with time-varying exposures: Discussion

-The majority of this paper focused on the quantification of heterogeneity in longitudinal cause-effect relations and the distribution of the CWCE when the SCM is known.
-In practice, the parameters and the functional forms in the SCM are unknown and they should be estimated from data.
-By Theorem \ref{th41}, valid inference from data can be drawn when the latent-variable distribution and the outcome model are well specified and consistent estimators are used.
-For the linear mixed model example only a small number of repeats was needed to estimate the ICEs precisely, while for generalized linear or non-linear mixed models a larger number of repeats may be necessary to significantly reduce the variability of the distribution of the CWCE (see e.g. Figure \ref{LNICE}).
-Nevertheless, innovative data collection methods \citep{Dias2018} and specific longitudinal data designs, e.g. micro-randomized trials \citep{Li2020, Qian2020}, may help provide such large numbers of repeats under varying exposures.
-Since mixed models are often used to estimate (average) treatment effect parameters from longitudinal data, the distribution of the CWCEs for such models make the mixed models suitable for estimation of ICEs.
-Moving towards such practice, requires assuming no unmeasured direct confounding, as is necessary for marginal causal inference, and sufficient data to be able to validate the model for $Y_{ki}\mid M_{{\text{AY}}_{i}}, M_{{\text{YY}}_{i}}, \bar{C}_{hi}, \bar{A}_{k-1,i}$.
-The latter is crucial as different combinations of conditional models for $Y_{ki}\mid U_{0i}, M_{{\text{AY}}_{i}}, U_{\text{\text{AY}}_{i}}, M_{{\text{YY}}_{i}}, U_{\text{\text{YY}}_{i}}, \bar{C}_{hi}, \bar{A}_{k-1,i}$ and distributions of $(\boldsymbol{U}_{i}, \boldsymbol{N}_{Y_{i}})$ can result in the same marginal distribution.
-Given a valid marginal model, the repeated measurements with time-varying exposures can be used to infer on the distribution of $(\boldsymbol{U}_{i}, \boldsymbol{N}_{Y_{i}})$, e.g. to distinguish between functional forms of $\boldsymbol{U}_{i}$ and $\boldsymbol{N}_{Y_{i}}$.
-Then, individual causal inference can be drawn from the observed data as, in absence of direct unmeasured confounding,
+Most of this chapter focused on quantifying heterogeneity in longitudinal cause-effect relations via the distribution of the CWCE when the SCM is known.
+In practice, the parameters and functional forms in the SCM are unknown and should be estimated from data.
+As a result of the fundamental problem of causal inference, the joint distribution of the receptiveness factors for different exposure strategies is not identifiable.
+Therefore, the CWCE is only identifiable from observational data when the joint distribution of the receptiveness factors can be identified from observations with a particular exposure strategy.
+As the common assumption of absence of direct unmeasured confounding, this causal assumption cannot be tested and should be discussed with experts.
+Under assumptions \ref{CH4A2}, \ref{CH4A1}, \ref{CH4A3}, and \ref{CH4A4}, by Theorem \ref{CH4th41}, valid inference on the CWCE might be made possible from observational data.
+Then, the ICE could be estimated with the mode of this estimated CWCE distribution.
+For the linear mixed-effects assignment, only a small number of repeats was needed to estimate the ICEs accurately, while for non-linear mixed-effects assignment, a larger number of repeats may be necessary to reduce the variability of the distribution of the CWCE significantly (see, e.g.~Figure \ref{CH4LNICE} in the Supplementary Material).
+Innovative data collection methods \citep{Dias2018} and specific longitudinal data designs, e.g.~micro-randomized trials \citep{Li2020, Qian2020}, may help provide such large numbers of repeats under varying exposures.
+Using the mode of the CWCE distribution to estimate the ICE may not be consistent for some individuals when there are time-varying receptiveness factors that can never be retrieved from the repeated measurements with full certainty, e.g.~for the logistic linear mixed-effects assignment as presented in Section \ref{CH4ex3} of the Supplementary Material.